samsungsamiio/samsungsami.io/source/sami/sami-documentation/developer-user-portals.md

 ### Creating a device type

-If you are a device maker, creating and publishing a device type makes it available to all developers.
+Creating and publishing a device type makes it available to all developers that want to store data in SAMI using a client of this device type.

 You will also need to [learn how to write a Manifest](/sami/sami-documentation/the-manifest.html) for your device type.